ErfaGh/PROJECT-BXVL-Server/README.md

 # How to write script Java?
 Pydroid you don't need if you want to write in Java script You need to do one
+# Here's Apk that zip you need to extract: